danintel/sawtooth-faq/glossary.rst

     Any program that creates a transaction; interfaces with the validator using REST.
 Does not have to be a web-based app Consensus algorithm
-    Method to decide what block to add next to a blockchain Classical Consensus
+    Method to decide what block to add next to a blockchain Context
+    The snapshot of the global state.
+Specifically, the subset of the state required for the transaction, based on the input and output addresses specified in the transaction.
+Classical Consensus
     Uses an agreement or voting mechanism to select a leader (vs. Nakamoto-style consensus) E.g., PBFT and Raft